rgommezz/react-native-offline/README.md

 ##### Config
 `children`:  a React Element.
 This is the only required prop.

 `pingTimeout`: amount of time (in ms) that the component should wait for the ping response.
-Defaults to `3000` ms.
+Defaults to `10000` ms. If you want to use a different value, it's recommended to use a higher one.

 `pingServerUrl`: remote server to ping to.
 Defaults to `https://www.google.com/` since it's probably one the most stable servers out there, but you can provide your own if needed.

 `shouldPing`: flag that denotes whether the extra ping check will be performed or not.
 Defaults to `true`.

 `pingInterval`: the interval (in ms) you want to ping the server at.
 Defaults to `0`, and that means it is not going to check connectivity regularly.
+If opted in, it's advised not to choose a very small value, because that may drain your battery.
+Choose wisely.
+Something around 30000 ms should be fine.

 `pingOnlyIfOffline`: when set to `true` and `pingInterval` > 0, it will ping the remote server regularly only if offline.
 Defaults to `false`.